Adrian Pennino: Creed II

 In Creed II, Rocky again visits Adrian and Paulie's graves and admits that he has been unable to bring himself to call his son Robert, who had moved to Vancouver years earlier.
-At the end of the film, Rocky goes to see Robert and meets his grandson Logan for the first time, remarking how much he looks like Adrian.
+After Adonis Creed's victory over Viktor Drago, Rocky finally goes to see Robert and meets his grandson Logan for the first time, remarking how much he looks like Adrian.

 Other media

 In the 2012 Broadway musical based on the first Rocky film, Adrian Pennino was portrayed by Margo Seibert.